docon92/pendulum_control/README.md

 	Just like when it is monitoring the system status of the other pendulums while running, When the simulation is disabled, each manager periodically checks the other pendulum's PENDULUM_STOP flags.
 If it finds that PENDULUM_STOP is unset for any pendulum, it stores this information and republishes it to its neighbours.
 Once all five flags in a manager's stop_status are unset, it will set SIM_ENABLE, and the simulation can restart.

+### Diagrams of Message Flow

 ![One Pendulum Communication Description](images/one_pendulum_diagram.svg)

+The above diagram shows the messages that are passed internally between the processes of one pendulum group.
+The manager and controller subscribe to the pendulum's position over the topic `pendulum/position`.
+This topic contains the position of the cart as well as the angle of the pendulum.
+The controller also subscribes to `pendulum/velocity` for the velocity of the cart as well as the angular velocity of the pendulum.
+The pendulum subscribes to the output of the controller via the `controller/output_force` topic.
+To determine if they can run, the pendulum_node and controller_node subscribe to the `manager/sim_enable` and `manager/stop_pendulum` topic.
+The ui_bridge node takes `/pendulum/position` and converts/publishes it to a topic which can be interpreted by the rviz visualizer.

 ![Multi Pendulum Communication Description](images/multi_pendulum_diagram.svg)

+The above diagram better describes the inter-pendulum communication.
+As shown, pendulums only have a direct line of communication between their immediate neighbours.
+They subscribe to their neighbour's `pendulum/position` and `manager/stop_status` topics.
+Each manager processes this data and publishes to their own `manager/stop_status` topic, which can then be read by its own immediate neighbours.
+This mechanism of adding information to messages received from neighbours allows the state of indirectly connected agents permeate to all pendulums in the simulation.